fly-lang/fly/llvm/docs/BlockFrequencyTerminology.rst

 its containing loop, if any), and each loop pseudo-node has a loop scale and its own mass (from its parent's DAG).

-We can get an initial frequency assignment (with entry frequency of 1.0) by multiplying these masses and loop scales together.
+We can getValue an initial frequency assignment (with entry frequency of 1.0) by multiplying these masses and loop scales together.
 A given block's frequency is the product of its mass, the mass of containing loops' pseudo nodes, and the containing loops' loop scales.